Uptycs/terraform-gcp-iam/README.md

      - Soft-deleted provider can be restored using `UndeleteWorkloadIdentityPoolProvider`.
 ID cannot be re-used until the WIP is permanently deleted.
      - After `terraform destroy`, same WIP can't be created again.
 Modify `gcp_workload_identity` value if required.

 3. `credentials.json` is only created once.
-To recreated the file use command returned by `command-to-generate-gcp-cred-config` output.
+To re create the file use command returned by `command-to-generate-gcp-cred-config` output.

 ## 4.Execute Terraform script to get credentials JSON